-- What are your thoughts on the use of power especially considering Peter Drucker’s “there’s no such thing as leadership” which I’ve excerpted here?
+- What is your approach to the use of power especially considering Peter Drucker’s “there’s no such thing as leadership” which I’ve excerpted here?

 As always, I thank you for stopping by and sharing your time exploring topics of successful, healthy organizations and their people and systems.
-Your comments enrich agile learning.
+Your comments enrich the learning.

-Note: This post was originally posted in 2011 here and was updated in 2013 with the addition of Peter Drucker and additional leadership references including this link to current Innovation news.
+Note: This post was originally posted in 2011 here and was updated in 2013 and 2018 with the addition of additional leadership references.

 SUBSCRIBE in the YELLOW BOX here.